RanFeng/modular-music-visualizer/README.md

 # Acknowledgements, Thanks to

-I want to show my grattitude to these projects, no joke, MMV wouldn't be possible if these projects didn't exist.
+I want to show my gratitude to these projects, no joke, MMV wouldn't be possible if these projects didn't exist.

 Those are not in order of importance at all, they are always used together.